 (If you’re going for farmhouse, get some chippy paint in there.
-If you’re going for glam, well the crystal curtain rods I talk about below are perfect for that look, too.)
+If you’re going for glam, well, these crystal curtain rods are perfect for that look, too.)

 I bought yet another of my favorite curtain rods with crystal finials.
 (It’s embarrassing how many of these we own between this house and our Milwaukee house.
 Actually never mind, I love them.)
 The crystal balances out all of the dark wood pieces.

 I specifically looked for storage crates with rope handles.
 I cannot get enough rope lately!
 I might need an intervention.